cormacrelf/angular-skyhook/packages/angular-skyhook/README.md

 ### License

 This library is released under the MIT license.
-It depends on `dnd-core`, which is under the BSD license.
+It depends on `dnd-core`, which is (now) also under the MIT license.